Defense dominates, Hoosiers beat Belmont in women’s NCAAs

+There could still be a lot of basketball ahead for the Hoosiers, but Moren saw no reason to stop the party after Indiana secured its first Sweet 16 appearance with Wednesday’s 70-48 win over Belmont.

+“Those kids were pretty excited, got me pretty good in the locker room,” Moren said.
+“That’s OK.
+Wet pants, wet shirt, wet hair … Just to watch the pure joy these kids have right now is well worth it.”

-SAN ANTONIO (AP) — Grace Berger scored 17 points and Indiana used another suffocating defensive effort to beat Belmont 70-48 on Wednesday, sending the fourth-seeded Hoosiers to the program’s first Sweet 16 in the women’s NCAA Tournament.
+Grace Berger scored 17 points and fourth-seeded Indiana delivered another suffocating defensive effort after holding first-round opponent VCU to just 32 points.

-Belmont was the first Ohio Valley Conference team to win a tournament game since 1990, but its chances of becoming the fifth No. 12 seed to advance to the regional semifinals were smothered by the Hoosiers’ defense and the Bruins’ own dismal 3-point shooting through the first three quarters.

 Indiana (17-9) was just as efficient on offense as four Hoosiers scored in double figures.
 Indiana advances to play North Carolina State, the No. 1 seed in the Mercado Region.